Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 Step 5: Draw the Pokémon’s ears and pupils

-Step 6: Finalize the Pokemon’s body shape
+Step 6: Finalize the Pokémon’s body shape

 Step 7: Draw the Pokémon’s arms